singhrahulnet/MedianFinder/README.md

 #### Problem Statement

-There are two specific types of CSV files – so-called "LP" and "TOU" files.
+There are two specific types of CSV files â€“ so-called "LP" and "TOU" files.
 Write a console program that will:
 1. Read CSV files, set the file path configurable so the program can read any "LP" and "TOU" files;